nim-lang/Nim/readme.md

 on [Freenode](irc://irc.freenode.net/nimrod) in #nimrod.

 ## License
-The compiler and the standard library is licensed under the MIT license, except for some modules where the documentation suggests otherwise.
+The compiler and the standard library are licensed under the MIT license, except for some modules where the documentation suggests otherwise.
 This means that you can use any license for your own programs developed with Nimrod, allowing you to create commercial applications.